 Outside vs Inside

 Many couples these days debate about whether they should place their engravings on the outside of the ring or on the inside (or both!)
 It’s completely up to the individual couple and style of the couple involved of course, but here are some practical considerations to be aware of:

 Depending on what metal you choose for your wedding ring, engravings may show signs of wear and tear once enough time has passed.
 This is especially true of exterior engravings on sterling silver which is a softer metal than white gold or Platinum.
 The main advantage to interior engravings is that the message is hidden from view.
 For those that prefer a minimalist style you can still personalize your rings.
 The same can be said of exterior engraved rings however; it’s just a matter of deciding if you want the message to be just between the two of you.
 Exterior engravings make your wedding ring unique and something more eye-catching than the standard plain band.

 It also offers a whole realm of possibility when it comes to complimenting or matching with the woman’s engagement ring.
 If you intend to pass on your wedding rings to the generation that comes after you, interior engravings may be more appropriate.

 Claddagh Wedding Ring or Contemporary Irish Engagement Ring

-At Claddagh Design, we create unique wedding rings as well as our other jewelry ranges.
-All of our pieces are hand made by our resident Irish silversmith and are hallmarked in Dublin Castle.
-We can make traditional plain bands, custom engraved pieces, or for something that little bit extra special.
-How about the traditional symbols of love, loyalty and friendship the Claddagh Wedding Ring?
-You can see our Celtic Irish Wedding Ring Collection or contact us directly to order your engraved Irish Wedding Ring We’d be delighted to work with you on that special one-of-a-kind piece for you and your significant other.
+At Claddagh Design, we create unique wedding rings as well as our other special jewelry gifts for your wedding day.
+See our Celtic Irish Wedding Ring Collection or contact us directly to order your engraved Irish Wedding Ring We’d be delighted to work with you on that special one-of-a-kind piece for you and your significant other.